 “The purpose of the gTLD Whois service is to provide information sufficient to contact a responsible party for a particular gTLD domain name who can resolve, or reliably pass on data to a party who can resolve, issues related to the configuration of the records associated with the domain name within a DNS nameserver.”

 It may still be worth discussing because that decision, that vote, also seems to put a damper on Google’s use of whois information in the manner in which they describe in their patent application on Historical Data (more on that below).

 Go Daddy’s reputation information for whois

-Imagine registrars having the ability to add reputation information to the whois information that is collected on domain names.
+Imagine registrars having the ability to add reputation information to the who is collected on domain names.

-This information would be contained in a database that could be accessed by people, and even by search engines.
-It could contain material on a site (or even on URLs) from the registrar and from organizations like TRUSTe, Verisign, SenderBase.org, Spamcop, and others.
-It might have data on the amount and frequency of spam originating from a domain as well as complaints about spam, phishing, and a wide range of web site content.
+This information would be contained in a database that could be accessed by people and even by search engines.
+It could contain material on a site (or even on URLs) from the registrar and organizations like TRUSTe, Verisign, SenderBase.org, Spamcop, and others.
+For example, it might have data on the amount and frequency of spam originating from a domain and complaints about spam, phishing, and a wide range of website content.